sdbeng/recipe-hook-api/README.md

 Then you go ahead and create the user model.

-# new user email must be normalized(email domain name)
+## new user email must be normalized(email domain name)
 Make a test case to test for case insensitive domain name.

+## add validation - story
+Add validation test to ensure that an email field has been provided when the create_user func is called.